mosssymosss/formula-db/README.md

-You need to have a .env file that has your configurations, i.e.
+You need to have a file called .env that has your configurations, i.e.

-    POSTGRES_ADMIN_USER={admin_username} // username with privileges to create new users and databases POSTGRES_ADMIN_PASSWORD={admin_username_password}
+    POSTGRES_ADMIN_USER={admin_username} # username with privileges to create new users and databases POSTGRES_ADMIN_PASSWORD={admin_username_password}
     POSTGRES_DB={your_db_name}
     POSTGRES_HOST={your_host}
     POSTGRES_PORT={your_port}
-    POSTGRES_CURRENT_USER={your_user} // username that will be using the created database POSTGRES_CURRENT_USER_PASSWORD={your_user_password}
+    POSTGRES_CURRENT_USER={your_user} # username that will be using the created database, if it doesnt exist it will be created
+    POSTGRES_CURRENT_USER_PASSWORD={your_user_password}

     DATABASE_URL=postgresql://${POSTGRES_CURRENT_USER}:${POSTGRES_CURRENT_USER_PASSWORD}@${POSTGRES_HOST}:${POSTGRES_PORT}/${POSTGRES_DB}